GregBaugues/devrel.ai/docs/index.md

 * *Magical developer experience*.
 Signup for an account and send your first SMS with five lines of code within five minutes.
 * *Great docs*.
 Copy-pastable code to support devs on their journey from quickstart, to production, to scale.
 * *Technical content* to generate awareness and drive signups via organic and developer-social channels.
 * *"Be everywhere and be awesome."* IRL events.
-Speak at, sponsor, host hundreds of meetups, conferences, hackathons every year.
+Speak at, sponsor, and host hundreds of meetups, conferences, hackathons every year.

 The devrel playbook from 2014 doesn't work anymore.

 AI is changing how developers write code, which changes how devtool companies reach and serve developers.

-Since I left Twilio in 2023, I've been building with AI and advising AI companies on devrel.
+Since leaving Twilio in 2023, I've been building with AI and advising AI companies on devrel.
 This site is my attempt to sketch out a playbook for effective devrel in the age of AI.

-I don't have all the answers, but I do have lots of questions and some smart friends.
+Right now I have a lot more questions than answers.
 # Developer Relations in the Age of AI

 ## Developer Experience